UncleDoubleU/Congolese-Authors-Index/README.md

 - code refactoring
 - Improving Data: use existing dataset for speed? or improve the quality of the existing data? time
 - Security
+- search has to be resubmitted with empty input in order to get full array again.